 - Work with licensed dealers

-- Verify documentation
+- Verify all documentation

-- Ensure compliance
+- Follow compliance procedures carefully

-Global Sourcing (Recommended for Most Buyers)
+Global Sourcing (Recommended for Many Buyers)

 Many buyers choose to:

-- Source gold through international suppliers
+- Source through international suppliers

 - Use verified export channels

-- Receive gold outside Zambia
+- Receive refined gold outside Zambia

 Risks When Buying Gold in Zambia